ajtriolo1/ant-table-demo/README.md

 # Ant Design Table Demo

-This is a demo applications that uses react to display an Ant Design table with a dark theme
+This is a demo application that uses React to display an Ant Design table with a dark theme